spar65/spehar-portfolio/README.md

 https://github.com/spar65/spehar-portfolio/blob/main/README-Crypto.md

-**Description:** Greg Spehar's AI Crypto Portfolio, featuring the FarmCreditBank Prototype Trading Platform, a production-ready blockchain application for institutional-grade trading in agricultural finance, built on Ethereum with React/FastAPI architecture.
+**Description:** Greg Spehar's AI Crypto Portfolio, featuring the FarmCreditBank Prototype Trading Platform, a production-ready blockchain application for institutional-grade trading in agricultural finance, built on Ethereum with React/FastAPI architecture would substancially change the FarmCredit Market to reduce risk, solidify compliance and open new revenue streams.

 **Inventory:**
 - Project overview: Description of the platform for trading agricultural tokens.